What Cline Does

 Cline (formerly Claude Dev) began as a focused experiment: what would happen if you gave an AI model in VS Code the same capabilities a developer has — the ability to read files, write files, run terminal commands, and browse the web?
 The answer, after significant refinement, is Cline: a VS Code extension that turns your editor into a full agentic coding environment.
-With over 40,000 GitHub stars and a rapidly growing user base, Cline has become one of the most significant open-source contributions to AI-assisted development.
+With over 61,000 GitHub stars and 5 million+ installations as of mid-2026, Cline has become one of the most significant open-source contributions to AI-assisted development.

 The fundamental design principle of Cline is transparent agency.
 Every action the agent takes — reading a file, writing changes, running a terminal command, making a browser request — requires explicit approval before execution.
 This is not just a safety feature; it is a learning and oversight mechanism.
 As you watch Cline navigate your codebase, read configuration files, trace function calls, and plan its approach, you develop a deep understanding of how an AI agent thinks about your code.
 The transparency teaches as much as it protects.